yyyaaan/yyy-cluster/README.md

 This light weighted `FastAPI` app has authentication model implemented, and by design:

 - the public facing endpoints
-- proxies to other container app or mount code as sub-app/routes
+- proxies to other container app
+- or, mount routers from other FastAPI and add auth layer when applicable
 - other apps may only have private/internal endpoints and no need for auth